rtpsug/rtpsug.github.io/_pssaturday/speakers.md

 ---

 ### Can I speak at your conference?
 Absolutely!
 We would love for you to speak.
 In fact, we're accepting speaker submissions through June 2nd.

-The application process can be found here: [Submit your topic at Papercall.io](https://www.papercall.io/rtpsug-pssaturday)
+The application process can be found here: **[Submit your topic at Papercall.io](https://www.papercall.io/rtpsug-pssaturday)**

+Call for speaker submissions ends on June 2nd, 2019 7:06pm EDT (Local)

 ### So what's it take to be a speaker at your conference?